-A worn out battery should be removed immediately and disposed of according to local regulations.
+A worn out battery should be removed immediately.

 When the battery power is low, you will hear 2 beeps.
 This pre-warning starts when the battery has only a few hours of operation left.
-The pre-warning will be repeated in moderate intervals to indicate it is time to change the battery.
+The pre-warning will be repeated with moderate intervals to indicate it is time to change the battery.

-If the battery runs out, the instrument turns off.
+If the battery runs out the instrument turns off.
 When that happens, 4 beeps are played to indicate that the instrument is no longer operating.

-This is not an indication of a malfunction.
+It is not an indication of a malfunction.